 If you have an HND or foundation degree only, you could find work at a lower level such as surveying technician, assistant land surveyor or digital mapping assistant.
 You could then take further qualifications, perhaps while working, to become a geomatics surveyor.

-It is possible for school and college leavers to enter surveying with training accessed through a modern apprenticeship.
-You start as an assistant surveyor and progress through a combination of work and study.
+It's also possible to enter the profession via an apprenticeship and details of how to find these are available on the RICS website.
+School and college leavers can enter surveying with training accessed through a modern apprenticeship.
+On this route, you'll start as an assistant surveyor and progress through a combination of work and study.

 - Chartered Institute of Building (CIOB)

 - Chartered Institution of Civil Engineering Surveyors (ICES)